Israel’s Place in the New, Unstable Middle East

 British-born Horovitz has spent all of his working life as a journalist in Israel and offers a unique overview into the realities of this most addictive and complex of countries.
 He discusses its regional challenges, the dilemmas of peace-making, and internal social, economic and religious issues.
 He looks at the successes of Israel’s absorption of immigrants, explains the flourishing of Israel’s remarkable hi-tech economy, discusses the revival of Hebrew and much more, in a talk filled with personal anecdote, hard fact and good humor.

 David Horovitz is the founding editor of The Times of Israel, the Jerusalem-based current affairs website that launched in February 2012.
-The Times of Israel, which provides independent coverage of Israel, the region and the Jewish world, is drawing a rapidly growing readership and has been welcomed for its engaging, fairminded journalism, innovative blend of content, and elegant website design.
+The Times of Israel, which provides independent coverage of Israel, the region and the Jewish world, is the fastest-growing news site in the Jewish world, and now also publishes in French, Chinese and Arabic.

 Horovitz lectures widely in Israel, the United States and Europe on Israeli current affairs, regularly giving the introductory briefing on Israel to Congressional delegations brought to Israel under the aegis of AIPAC.